Skip to main content

 Historic Scandinavian fishing district turned craft beer and oyster bar mecca

-Home to The Walrus and the Carpenter and Ballard Locks, it's the most authentically neighborhood-feeling part of Seattle, ideal if you want to escape the tourist core between matches.
+Home to The Walrus and the Carpenter and Ballard Locks.
+The most neighborhood-feeling part of Seattle.
+A good base if you want to escape the tourist core between matches.

 Where to Eat